Fall Armyworm Alert - Protect Your Lawn!

 Fall Armyworms are Invading Mid-Atlantic Yards

-Beginning the 3rd week of August, we received reports of acute turf death in Harford and Baltimore Counties, MD and York County, PA.
+Beginning the 3rd week of August in 2021, we received reports of acute turf death in Harford and Baltimore Counties, MD and York County, PA.
 Our turf specialists were able to identify the cause of rapid browning of lawns as an infestation of fall armyworms.
 Over the next 2 weeks, we are getting multiple calls a day from homeowners and turf professionals.
 In several decades of managing turf, Mill specialists have not seen grass damage due to armyworms.

 Where did they come from?